Park Heong-joon: Political orientation

-Formerly a left-wing Marxist, Park's political stance has been moved to centre-right.
+Formerly a left-wing Marxist, Park's political stance moved to centre-right.
 In 2007, he also declared himself as a "centre-right".
 During the administration of Lee Myung-bak, he set the government's stance as centrist pragmatism.

 Nowadays, Park is critical towards left-wing ideology.
 He criticised South Korean leftists as "being too nationalistic in front of reunification issues".
-He also calls the Moon Jae-in government's policy to increase the minimum wage to 10,000 won (≒ ￡6.7) as a "populist policy".
+He also calls the Moon Jae-in government's policy to increase the minimum wage to 10,000 won (£6.7) as a "populist policy".

 Personal life

-Park married Cho Hyun, a businesswoman who has been operating Cho Hyun Gallery (World Gallery before 2008) since 1990.
+Park has been married to Cho Hyun, a businesswoman who has been operating Cho Hyun Gallery (World Gallery before 2008) since 1990.
 Her mother died in 2009.
-Both has a son and a daughter.
+Both have a son and a daughter.
 On 17 March 2021, he revealed through his Facebook that Cho Hyun is his second wife.
-JoongAng Ilbo reported 2 days later that Cho has already been having a daughter and a son with her ex-husband, and then remarried Park in December 1999.
+JoongAng Ilbo reported 2 days later that Cho had already been having a daughter and a son with her ex-husband and then remarried Park in December 1999.